bshurikan/Beni-BandcampPlayer/README.md

 **Please Note**
 - Documentation is still improving
 - This app has received a considerable amount of testing so it should be pretty stable but you may still encounter bugs, please feel free to report any issues or suggestions.
-Issues can usually be resolved by loading another url, restarting the app, or if you're really stuck renaming or deleting settings.json and its Backup folder, and/or the Playlists folder.
+Issues can usually be resolved by loading another url, restarting the app, or if you're really stuck: close the app and rename or delete <code>settings.json</code> and the <code>\Backups</code> folder, and/or the <code>\webengine_storage</code> folder.

 **Windows SmartScreen Warning**
 - When you open the app for the first time, Windows might say: "Windows protected your PC"